rhblind/rhblind.github.io/content/posts/config.md

     make                ; run make tasks from Emacs ;;pass              ; password manager for nerds
     pdf                 ; pdf enhancements
-    terraform           ; infrastructure as code
+    ;;terraform         ; infrastructure as code
-    tmux                ; an API for interacting with tmux ;;upload            ; map local to remote projects via ssh/ftp
+    tmux                ; an API for interacting with tmux tree-sitter         ; syntax and parsing, sitting in a tree...
+    ;;upload            ; map local to remote projects via ssh/ftp
     ```